 If your account has been sold, we’ll help confirm the current owner and route communication correctly—often reducing back-and-forth.

-Get Help Dealing with My LendersNot necessarily.
+Help With LendersNot necessarily.
 If court is considered, you’ll usually receive formal pre-action paperwork first.
 Don’t ignore it—respond on time.
 We’ll help you prioritise a route that protects essentials while you address the claim.

 No. A debt collector is not a bailiff and cannot force entry.
 If someone visits, you can ask them to leave and communicate in writing.
 See Stop Debt Collectors.